maximbircu/maximbircu.github.io/_posts/2020-05-14-introduction-to-machine-learning.md

 <iframe width="420" height="315" src="http://www.youtube.com/embed/LSHZ_b05W7o" frameborder="0" allowfullscreen></iframe>

-## What the hell are these ML models?
+## What the Hell Are These ML Models?

 So, what machine learning actually is.
 If human beings learn from experience and a computer follows the instructions, then machine learning will be something in the middle.
 This will be an algorithm that can learn from experience or, to